grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 We used a managed Kubernetes service, to create a Kubernetes cluster and manually provisioned compute resources as nodes.
 As a result, we have a Kubernetes cluster with nodes that are ready to run applications.

-An application to serve one model consists of
+An application to serve one model consists of:

 1. Two or more Tensorflow Serving pods that serves a model with an autoscaler to scale pods based on resource consumption
 2. A load balancer to evenly spread incoming traffic to pods
 3. An exposed HTTP endpoint to external users

-In order to deploy the application, we need to
+In order to deploy the application, we need to:

 1. Deploy a deployment resource specifying
 2. Number of pods of Tensorflow Serving